CGNS/HDF5 - An HPC implementation#

 ); and information defining time-dependent data.

-Below these there may be additional nodes containing yet more geometrically local information.
+Below these, additional nodes may contain yet more geometrically local information.

 For example, under the ZoneBC_t